 Editor | Yuan Silai

 After Xiao Ang left Anker, where he had worked for more than a decade, he spent some time wandering around the United States.
-He deliberately avoided big cities and drove to Indiana, a state that was not so trendy.
+He deliberately avoided big cities and drove to Indiana, a state that is not so trendy.

 People knew he would start a business, but they didn't expect him to enter a completely unfamiliar industry.